techiescamp/kubernetes-learning-path/README.md

 ## Kubernetes Certification Coupon

-- 🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save 35%** today using code **HACK35** at https://kube.promo/devops.
+- 🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save 35%** today at https://kube.promo/devops.
 It is a limited-time offer from the Linux Foundation.
 - For the best savings, opt for the CKA + CKS bundle (**$310 Savings)**.
 Use code **HACK35** at https://kube.promo/bundle

 >Note: You have one year of validity to appear for the certification exam after registration